lextm/jekyll-theme-chirpy/_posts/2016-1-3-the-2015-of-lextudio-and-me.md

 Except all those projects I worked on, in 2015 I had learned too much from others.

 In the first few months I was reading about rock climbing and finally started to play it with my colleagues in the summer.
-It was tough for a guy like me who fears the height, but I tried to use what I learned from ‘You Are Your Own Gym’ to make myself stronger, and it turned out to be helpful to keep me on the walls longer and longer.
+It was tough for a guy like me who fears the height, but I tried to use what I learned from "You Are Your Own Gym" to make myself stronger, and it turned out to be helpful to keep me on the walls longer and longer.

 I also started to run a little bit, so as to improve my breath, legs, and feet.
 It did help me out and my pull-ups become way far easier.
 However, due to the deathly air pollution in the autumn and winter, I could not run outdoor any more.
 Look forward to the summer time.